mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_collection_find_with_opts.rst

 Deprecated Options
 ------------------

 The ``snapshot`` boolean option is removed in MongoDB 4.0.
 The ``maxScan`` option, a non-negative int64, is deprecated in MongoDB 4.0 and will be removed in a future MongoDB version.
-Both options are supported by the C Driver with older MongoDB versions.
+The ``oplogReplay`` boolean option is deprecated in MongoDB 4.4.
+All of these options are supported by the C Driver with older MongoDB versions.

 See Also
 --------